 Olsen's Fisherman's Nautical Almanack was the ubiquitous reference for the fishing industry from its first publication in 1876 until the last edition in 2000.
 It was published by ETW Dennis Ltd of Scarborough, one of whose other product lines was saucy seaside postcards.
 Olsen's included tide information, ready-reckoners, navigation directions and, what is now of most interest, various directories of fishing vessels, as shown in the image above.
 The ships included are mostly larger vessels, which hence had official numbers.

 Copies of Olsen's are not easy to access.
 No images or transcripts are available online.
-Many archives and some reference libraries and museums near fishing ports have runs from the end of the 20th century, but editions from the inter-war years are not easy to find and only a few large repositories have editions prior to World War I. The earliest surviving editions date from the 1880s and are held at the Bodlean Library at Oxford, Cambridge University Library and the National Library of Scotland.
+Many archives and some reference libraries and museums near fishing ports have runs from the end of the 20th century, but editions from the inter-war years are not easy to find and only a few large repositories have editions prior to World War I. The earliest surviving editions date from the 1880s and are held at the Bodleian Library at Oxford, Cambridge University Library and the National Library of Scotland.
+A list of the libraries and archives which we know have holdings of Olsen's is here.

 These are the port letters for ports around the coasts of Britain and Ireland.
 They were painted prominently on the ship with her fishing number and can be used as an aid to identifying the ship from photographs.